Engineering-Good/T4G-Adapted-Recorder-Button/README.md

 ### Contact Us

-For technical questions, to get involved, or to share your experience we encourage you to [visit our website](https://www.engineeringgood.org/) or [contact us](contactus@engineeringgood.org).
+For technical questions, to get involved, or to share your experience we encourage you to [visit our website](https://www.engineeringgood.org/) or [contact us](https://www.engineeringgood.org/contact-faq/) or email us at [contactus@engineeringgood.org](mailto:contactus@engineeringgood.org).
 <!-- ABOUT EG END -->